 After successfully completing the course requirements and meeting the set criteria at UW-Eau Claire, you will transfer to the University of Minnesota to begin the coursework for the geoengineering degree.

-Classes for geological engineering majors may include:
+Classes for geology and geological engineering dual degree majors may include:

 - Mineralogy and Petrology I